 2020 Valedictorian

-• Manhattan College Names Hongbin Xu ’19, ’20 (M.S.)
+• Manhattan University Names Hongbin Xu ’19, ’20 (M.S.)
 Spring Commencement Valedictorian

-Hongbin Xu smiling in front of Manhattan College entrance.
+Hongbin Xu smiling in front of Manhattan University entrance.
 A mechanical engineering student, Xu plans to pursue a Ph.D. degree in biomedical engineering.
-A student in Manhattan College’s graduate mechanical engineering program, Hongbin Xu ’19, 20 (M.S.) has been named the Spring Commencement valedictorian.
+A student in Manhattan University’s graduate mechanical engineering program, Hongbin Xu ’19, 20 (M.S.) has been named the Spring Commencement valedictorian.

 Currently a laser engineering intern for Rhode Island-based Aerocyonics Inc., Xu has also worked on campus as a research assistant in the mechanical engineering department and as a teaching assistant and 3D printing lab manager.
 He has been accepted into the University of Connecticut’s Ph.D. program in biomedical engineering, where he plans to study femtosecond lasers and their interaction with various materials, including biological samples, such as brain tissues.